dan-lovelace/giggle/README.md

 - Open a new Terminal window
 - Clone this repository with `git clone https://github.com/dan-lovelace/giggle.git`
-- Change into the new directory with something like `cd my-cse`
+- Change into the new directory with something like `cd giggle`
 - Create an empty `.env` file with `touch .env`
 - Open the `.env` file and paste in the following template, then update the values with your own: